OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/04-Testing_for_Weak_Encryption.md

 ## Test Objectives

-To provide a guideline for the identification weak encryption or hashing uses and implementations.
+- Provide a guideline for the identification weak encryption or hashing uses and implementations.

 ## How to Test